 In this episode, I’m joined by native Granaína Marta Sanchéz to find out everything you need to know about the must-visit Spanish city of Granada.
 Marta is a tour guide and runs her own Granada walking tour company, Bite Granada. we take a virtual walk around this, one of Spain’s most captivating cities which oozes … Continue reading Granada – Spain’s Moorish heart with Marta Sánchez from Bite Granada

 Think blue flowerpots of vibrant geranium flowers of every colour imaginable.
 White washed houses, the scent of orange blossom drifting through the streets, tranquil patios, trickling fountains and the sound of a distant guitar.
-This week we´re heading to Códoba´s annual Fiesta de los Patios (Courtyard Festival) – virtually of course.
-And joining us we … Continue reading Córdoba’s Patios Fiesta with Karen Rosenblum from Travel Spain!
+More at https://www.wheninspainpodcast.com/post/cordoba-patios-fiesta This week we´re heading to Códoba´s annual Fiesta de los Patios (Courtyard Festival) – virtually of course.
+And … Continue reading Córdoba’s Patios Fiesta with Karen Rosenblum from Travel Spain!

 Vermut 101 a guide to Spain’s favourite day-time tipple, vermouth.
 I explore the world of this fortified wine and its culture with Paula Móvil, lifestyle editor from Conde Nast Traveler and co-founder of La Vermutería Pop-up, a pop-up bar event showcasing vermouth, its brands and styles at regular events around Madrid.
-Paula walks us through … Continue reading La hora del vermut – Spain’s favourite aperitif with Paula Móvil from La Vermutería Pop-up
+More here https://www.wheninspainpodcast.com/post/vermut-with-paula-m%C3%B3vil-from-la-vermuter%C3%ADa Paula … Continue reading La hora del vermut – Spain’s favourite aperitif with Paula Móvil from La Vermutería Pop-up

 I look back at a few food and drink episodes from last year.
 I sample some beautiful Jamón Ibérico with food guide Margit Sperling from Walk and Eat Spain.
 Then I quaff wine and explore the world of Spanish vino with Luke Darracott and Roque Madrid from Madrid & Darracott.
-From grape to grain with … Continue reading Foodies in Madrid – Best bites (& sips) plus why do you listen to When in Spain?
+Check out the show notes … Continue reading Foodies in Madrid – Best bites (& sips) plus why do you listen to When in Spain?

 In this episode we’re talking and walking Spain’s third biggest city – the beautiful Mediterranean city of Valencia.
 Guiding us around Valencia is photographer and guide, Paul Knowles who runs his own walking private tour, Streets of Valencia.
 In the episode Paul talks history and reveals some of Valencia’s most important sights, including the Catedral … Continue reading Paella & pyrotechnics – A Valencia walking tour with photographer Paul Knowles